jborque/meet-mute-button/README.md

 # Mute button/status indicator for Google Meet

-This is a fork from the original meet-mute-button from [fedor2](https://github.com/jfedor2/meet-mute-button) that is still under construction.

-I'm currently working on adding up-down volume and hangup capabilities while maintaining the form factor.
+This is a fork of the original [meet-mute-button by fedor2](https://github.com/jfedor2/meet-mute-button), currently under active development to add more features while maintaining the original compact form factor.

-The idea is to replace the mechanical keyboard switch with a rotary encoder that has a push switch.
+This version replaces the original mechanical keyboard switch with a rotary encoder that includes an integrated push-button, enabling more functionality.

+## Current Features

+*   **Volume Control**: Rotate the encoder to adjust the system's default output volume.
+*   **Mute/Unmute**: A single press of the encoder switch toggles the mute status.
+*   **Push-to-Talk (PTT)**: A long press enables a momentary mute, just like the original.
+*   **Hang Up**: A double-press of the switch hangs up the current call.

+## Roadmap

+- [ ] Adapt the 3D-printed case for the new rotary encoder.
+- [ ] Add project photos and a demonstration video.